 More information on Maid of the Mist can be found here.

 Emery Park Falls

 South Wales, 26 miles from Downtown Buffalo

-Just like Toenniessen Falls, don’t let size undermine your expectations for this one.
 Drive down Emery Road past the regular entrances to Emery Park.
 You’ll find a parking lot in front of a ski lift to pull into.
-Get out of your car and go past the Frisbee golf basket until you see a path that leads a little uphill to the left.
+Proceed past the Frisbee golf basket until you see a path that leads uphill to the left.
 On the right-hand side, you’ll find Emery Park Falls.

-At times, this waterfall might not have much water flowing down its crest, but no matter this waterfall still proves to be a pleasant sight.
 A wooden bridge overlooks the top of the waterfall and a stone pavilion is nearby to rest at.
-To the right of the ski lift and left of the first Frisbee golf hole is another waterfall tucked into the woods.
+To the right of the ski lift, and to the left of the first Frisbee golf hole, is another waterfall tucked into the woods.
 It may take some time to find, but it’s a nice bonus.
-Be careful and only search for this one at your own risk.
+Air on the side of caution if you’re ambitious enough to seek out this hidden gem.
 After you’re done checking out this waterfall, feel free to stick around and walk down Emery Park’s trails or even play a game of Frisbee golf.
-Just be sure to bring your own discs.

 Springville, 38.4 miles from Downtown Buffalo

 While it can still be considered a waterfall, this is first and foremost a dam.
 Regardless, it’s still worth checking out.

 Like Scoby Dam, these aren’t technically waterfalls, but they’re still interesting enough to include on the list – especially considering the history behind them.
 You can knock off two waterfalls in one day by heading to Toenniessen Falls afterward.

 Letchworth State Park, Watkins Glen State Park & Zoar Valley